ruby-amqp/bunny/CONTRIBUTING.md

 ### Running Test Suites

 Prior to running the tests, configure the RabbitMQ permissions by running `./bin/ci/before_script`.
+The script uses `rabbitmqctl` and `rabbitmq-plugins` to set up RabbitMQ in a way that Bunny test suites expect.
+Two environment variables, `RABBITMQCTL` and `RABBITMQ_PLUGINS`, are available to control what `rabbitmqctl` and `rabbitmq-plugins` commands will be used.
+By default they are taken from `PATH` and prefixed with `sudo`.

 Make sure you have those two installed and then run integration tests:

     bundle install
     rake integration